 - Put on a Bus: The last time we see her, she's a POW of the Romulan Republic.

-- Redemption Rejection: After you save Charva from the Tal Shiar, she's utterly adamant that you didn't save her from the constantly turncoat Tal Shiar, but that you purposely misled her so she could be taken in by D'Tan's "terrorist movement".
+- Redemption Rejection: After you save Charva from her superiors, she's utterly adamant that you didn't save her from the constantly turncoat Tal Shiar, but that you purposely misled her so she could be taken in by D'Tan's "terrorist movement".

 - Selective Obliviousness: She's so thoroughly indoctrinated by the Tal Shiar that even after you provide her with conclusive proof that they've been manipulating her into sending you and Tovan into traps repeatedly, she still refuses to believe it and insists that you must've tricked her ... somehow.